 Stage Description 1.
 Identify and isolate the login request or requests in a separate Postman collection.
 For more information, see "Identifying and Isolating the Login Request" below.
 2. Create a logout condition regular expression.
-For more information, see "Creating a Logout Condition with Regular Expressions" below.
-Create a response state rule.
-For more information, see: "Creating a Response State Rule for a Bearer Token" on the next page.
-"Creating a Response State Rule for an API Key" on page 344 "Creating a Response State Rule for a Bearer Token" on the next page Note: A response state rule is not needed for cookie session management.
+For more information, see "Creating a Logout Condition with Regular Expressions" below. • "(Create a response state rule.
+For more information, see: "Creating a Response State Rule for a Bearer Token" on the next page "Creating a Response State Rule for an API Key" on page 345 Note: A response state rule is not needed for cookie session management.